Mayor of Stonecrest to speak at Start-ups Africa 2020 conference

-The Mayor of the City of Stonecrest , Georgia, United States of America (USA), Jason Lary has been scheduled as keynote speaker at the Startups Africa 2020 conference for female entrepreneurs holding in Lagos.
+The Mayor of the City of Stonecrest , Georgia, USA, Jason Lary has been scheduled to be in Lagos as a keynote speaker at the Startups Africa 2020 conference for female entrepreneurs, as Woman Affairs Minister delivers keynote address.

 The event themed “Unleashing the Power of African Female Entrepreneurs” is a two day business conference targeted at improving, inspiring and empowering over 2000 female entrepreneurs in Africa and will hold March 27 and 28, 2020.